What is security sensitive ammonium nitrate (SSAN)?

 Reporting an incident

-Security sensitive ammonium nitrate storage licence holders have a responsibility to report incidents and accidents arising from their activities, including unexplained losses or theft.
+Security sensitive ammonium nitrate licence holders have a responsibility to report incidents and accidents arising from their activities, including unexplained losses or theft.

 Accessing security sensitive ammonium nitrate